eclipse-glsp/glsp/PROTOCOL.md

 ## 2.7.
 Model Layout

-In GLSP the server is response to calculate the layout of the model by applying bound on all elements and sending an updated model to the client ([SetModelAction](#252-setmodelaction), [UpdateModelAction](#253-updatemodelaction)).
-However, calculating the correct bounds of each element may not be as straight-forward as it may depend on how the bounds are calculated on the client-side.
+In GLSP the server usually controls the model's layout by applying bounds to all elements and sending an updated model to the client ([SetModelAction](#252-setmodelaction), [UpdateModelAction](#253-updatemodelaction)).
+However, calculating the correct bounds of each element may not be straight-forward as it may depend on certain client-side rendering properties, such as label size.

-On the client-side Sprotty calculates the layout on two levels: The `Micro Layout` is responsible to layout a single element with all it's labels, icons, compartments in a horizontal box, vertical box, or other layout containers.
+On the client-side Sprotty calculates the layout on two levels: The `Micro Layout` is responsible to layout a single element with all its labels, icons, compartments in a horizontal box, vertical box, or other layout containers.
 The `Macro Layout` is responsible for layouting the network of nodes and edges on the canvas.
 If a server needs information from the micro layout, it can send a `RequestBoundsAction` to the client who will respond with a `ComputedBoundsAction` containing all elements and their bounds.

 ### 2.7.1.
 RequestBoundsAction